Angels vs. Mariners MLB Betting Odds, Trends & Prediction

 Angels vs. Mariners MLB BETTING PREDICTION

 Take the Mariners on the run line.
-I don’t see Los Angeles scoring more than one or two in this contest, they are going to struggle against Woo who has been excellent this season.
-Seattle was shutout yesterday, but they should find better success against a Los Angeles pitching staff that hasn’t been great.
-Seattle finds a way to win this game by at least two runs.
+I don’t see Los Angeles scoring more than one or two in this contest, they are really struggling at the plate.
+On the other side Canning has not looked like himself this season, unless he finds stuff this game could get ugly with a Seattle team that is playing very well as of late.